OLC-Bioinformatics/redmine-docs/docs/tutorials/create_pages.md

 ## Create a new page

+Ensure that the repository is up-to-date:

+- if you don't have a local copy of the repositoty, clone a fresh version using `git clone https://github.com/OLC-Bioinformatics/redmine-docs.git`

+- or update an existing copy with `git pull origin master` from within the repository

-Open `redmine-docs/mkdocs.yml` in the redmine-docs repository
+Open `redmine-docs/mkdocs.yml` in the redmine-docs repository with your favourite text editor

 Decide where you wish to place the new page